harrisshadmany/harrisshadmany.github.io/README.md

-# Your blog
+# Harris's Blog

-This is the repository for your blog!
-Click *_config.yml* above to get started and fill in the details.
-Then click *index.md* and edit it to start creating your home page.
+Hi!
+This is the github repository for my [blog](https://harrisshadmany.github.io).